 World Learning is a leading international non-profit organization focusing on education projects around the world.
 World Learning is seeking a dynamic, motivated, and professional English Language Program (ELP) Director for the U.S. Embassy’s American and Jefferson Centers in Yangon and Mandalay, Myanmar.
-The ELP Director will be responsible for managing academic programming and business development, as well as operations.
-The ELP enrolls over 420 young adult and adult students each term, and also hosts community activities to engage participants in cross-cultural understanding.
-The ELP Director will also play an important role in setting and achieving strategic academic and business objectives for the program, working in cooperation with Myanmar and headquarters-based World Learning personnel, U.S. Embassy officers, and the general public.
+The ELP Director will be responsible for managing business development, academic programming, as well as the facility operations for two English language learning centers in Myanmar.
+The ELP enrolls over 400 young adult and adult students each term, and hosts community activities to engage participants in cross-cultural understanding.
+The ELP Director will play an important role in setting and achieving strategic business and academic objectives for the program, working in cooperation with Myanmar and headquarters-based World Learning personnel, U.S. Embassy officers, and the Burmese public.
+This is a six-month position, with a one-year renewal pending contract extension.

 Stakeholder Engagement and Business Development

-- Provide program development updates and fulfill donor reporting requirements;
+· Provide program development updates; including academic and business strategies and fulfill donor reporting requirements

 ELP Staff Management and Recruitment- Administrative and Teaching Staff

-- Serve as the main POC with World Learning Headquarters and Country Representative in matters related to ELP staff management.
+· Serve as the main point of contact (POC) with World Learning Headquarters and the Embassy in Yangon in matters related to ELP staff management.

 Operations Quality Management and Compliance